 Back in the early nineties I lived in Paris just at the time when Marc Dorcel was establishing his production company.

-be trailed by 'the making of' features.
+would be trailed by 'the making of' features.
 One of the magazines, Hot Video, started off with softcore stills from the films but then went into a strange compromise mode whereby published pictures had 'censored' labels covering the naughty bits.
-One could

 In addition to magazines, the starlets would make appearances in sex shops and shows to support new releases.
 Shops would also carry the weekly sales charts and make a big effort to promote the week's top 20.